AlbaXIII/slant/README.md

 - As a site member I would like to be able to see authentication status on all pages.

-- As a site member I would like to be able to submit my own articles from all pages using the built- in submission form once logged in.
+- As a site member I would like to be able to submit my own articles from all pages using the built-in submission form once logged in.

 - As a site member I would like to be able to edit or delete my submitted articles.

 - As a site member I would like to able to like, add comments, and submit bias rating to other articles.

-- As a site member I would like to be able to view a profile page with my submitted and liked pages.
+- As a site member I would like to be able to view a profile page with my submitted and favourited pages.

 ### Administrator Goals